panchiprabhu/next_h2oh_shopping_website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+NOTE: To enable the sign in feature, one must have gitHub credentials in the env.local file

 ## Learn More